dvenske/openlitespeed/README.md

 ## Admin ##

-You need to generate the admin password:
+Once container is running you can generate an admin password by running the following command:

 ```
-docker run -it yverry/openlitespeed:latest /usr/admin/misc/admpass.sh
+docker run -it dvenske/openlitespeed:latest /usr/local/lsws/admin/misc/admpass.sh
 ```